 Humpback whales are the “snowbirds” of Hawaii.
 Like people who live most of the year in a northern state but winter in Florida, humpback whales make the same commute between Alaska and Hawaii.
-They typically drift into the Maui area during October and November and gradually depart between mid-March and mid-May.
-Their Maui population peaks from mid-January to early March.
+Therefore, they typically drift into the Maui area during October and November and gradually depart between mid-March and mid-May.
+As a result, their Maui population peaks from mid-January to early March.

 Size of Humpback Whales

 Humpback whales are really big, forty to fifty feet in length.
-The drawing below shows just how big, compared with a human diver:
+For example, the drawing below shows their size compared with a human diver:

 If you visit Honokeana Cove during humpback whale season and choose a west-facing condominium such as Unit 114, you have a front-and-center seat for the whale show.
 Simply relax on your lanai with a cool beverage, or join other guests on a lounger near the pool.
-We have binoculars in the 114 living room with which you can get a good look at some typical whale behaviors:
+Moreover, we have binoculars in the 114 living room for your use.
+They can give you a good look at some typical whale behaviors described below.

 “Thar she blow!” is the shout, right out of Moby Dick, that describes the explosive exhalation of a surfacing whale.
 The foam and spray can be seen from miles away.
-They hover in the air long enough for you to alert nearby friends to enjoy the sight.
+Moreover, they hover in the air long enough for you to alert nearby friends to enjoy the sight.

 Sometimes you will see a dark shape breaking the water without a visible blow.
 It’s like a black island rising from the deep, out in the middle of the water.
-It has a rounded top, often with a fin showing.
+And it has a rounded top, often with a fin showing.

 Peduncle Arch and Fluke Up Dive

 Once at the surface, after several inhalations the whale may arch its back, then dive below the surface as it lifts its tail (fluke) above the water.
-This fluke-up dive is almost the trademark of humpback whales and incidentally gives us the chance to identify individual whales, since each one has a distinctive pattern on its fluke.
+This fluke-up dive is almost the trademark of humpback whales.
+Moreover, it gives us the chance to identify individual whales, because each whale has a distinctive pattern on its fluke.

 Sometimes humpback whales display their tail and forcefully slap the surface of the water.
 You can hear the sound miles away.
 It’s not merely one slap, it’s typically repeated a number of times.
 The tail slap is thought to be a form of aggression – males competing for the attention of a female – rather than simple communication.

 Even more impressive are pec slaps by humpback whales.
 In this case, the whale rolls on the surface, bringing its long pectoral fin out of the water and slapping it down.
-This activity is thought not to be aggressive and does not expend as much energy as other types of surface slaps, so it may be repeated for quite a long time.
+This activity is thought not to be aggressive.
+Pec slaps don’t expend as much energy as other types of surface slaps, so they may repeat for quite a long time.

-Less often, humpback whales may breach, in which they propel more than half their body out of the water as shown in the photo at the top of this feature story.
+Less often, humpback whales may breach.
+In a breach, they propel more than half their body out of the water.
+See the photo at the top of this feature story.
 The whale turns in the air about its long axis, then falls back to the water with a mighty splash, followed by a geyser-like plume of water.

 Whale Watch Tours

-We recommend the whale watch tours offered by Pacific Whale Foundation for several reasons:
+We recommend the whale watch tours offered by Pacific Whale Foundation.
+Here are the reasons:

-– They give excellent value, with modern ships and knowledgeable naturalists;
+– TPWF gives excellent value, with modern ships and knowledgeable naturalists.

 – We have reviewed their IRS disclosure (Form 990) and they appear to be a well-run charity.